 A pioneering jungle trek into the Darien Gap in search of lost civilisations and 5,000 year old petroglyphs

-This jungle trek expedition aims to cross the Darien gap from Puerto Quimba to Playa Muerto in order to locate lost Petroglyphs and chart a previously unexplored area of rainforest, accompanied by indigenous Embera tribes.
+This jungle trek expedition aims to trek a route through the infamous Darien Gap on foot from Puerto Quimba to Jicaralito on the Pacific coast.
+The idea is to locate lost Petroglyphs and to chart a previously unexplored area of rainforest.
+Your journey will be accompanied by indigenous Embera tribes.

-Exploring new trails and hidden corners of this legendary jungle, this will be the ultimate in modern exploration and adventure.
+Exploring new trails and hidden corners of this legendary jungle make this the ultimate in modern exploration and adventure.

 The Darien Gap refers to the only break in the 30,000 mile Pam-American highway.
 It is a 50-mile wide stretch of jungle and swampland that separates North and South America.
-It has long evoked a sense of adventure like almost nowhere else, and it has become a dream of many intrepid adventurers to ‘cross the gap’ on foot.
+And so, it has long evoked a sense of adventure like almost nowhere else, and it has become a dream of many intrepid adventurers to ‘cross the gap’ on foot.

-This is the ultimate in modern exploration and adventure.
+This jungle trek to the Darien Gap Panama is the ultimate in modern exploration and adventure.

 - Learn jungle survival skills from expert guides.